 When my kiddos started sprouting teeth I immediately added teething biscuits to my shopping list.
 I checked all of the major grocery stores in my area, and the health food stores.
 None of them had grain free teething biscuits on their shelves.

+Now, back to the story behind this recipe.
 The reason I wanted grain free is because the small intestine of a baby mostly produces only one carbohydrate enzyme, lactase, for digestion of the lactose in milk.
 It produces little to no amylase, the enzyme needed for grain digestion.

 So, I had to come up with my own recipe.
 Now at first glance one might think that this recipe has a LOT of ingredients for something as simple as a grain free teething biscuit, let me explain.
 When I create a new recipe for my kiddos, I love to pack in as much nutrition as possible.
 This means more ingredients, but it also means more nutrients.

 - Cinnamon, ginger and clove: flavorful, and clove has been used for teething pain in babies

 - Apple sauce: adds moisture to the recipe, and also a few vitamins